mattiamtzlr/Ray-Tracing/README.md

 # Ray Tracing in Java

 Simple ray tracer (pathtracer) coded in Java following [Peter Shirley's "Ray Tracing in One Weekend" Series](https://raytracing.github.io/).
-Shirley originally coded his version in C++ so I did my best to transpile it to Java.
+Shirley originally coded his version in C++ which I don't know at all, so I used Java for my version.
+I did most of the transpiling on my own but also used _ChatGPT_ by _OpenAI_ to help sometimes.

 _I originally coded everything in Python but that was too slow, which is why I ported everything to Java after chapter 8.4.
 The python script requires tqdm to be installed.
 Install it using `pip install tqdm`._